ManBilla/manbilla.github.io/content/post/2018-12-11-setting-up-my-new-website.md

 # Basic instructions:
 1. Choose a theme among the available themes showcased <a href="https://themes.gohugo.io/" target="_blank">here!</a>.
 Be wary that not all themes have been tested to work with blogdown.
 Yihui recommends certain [themes](https://bookdown.org/yihui/blogdown/other-themes.html) in his book.
 I chose the ghostwriter theme because of its simplicity and support in community.
 2. Install hugo, if you are using standalone hugo.
 Install blogdown package if you are using blogdown.
+You can do this by using `install.packages('blogdown')` after installing RStudio.
 Installing blogdown also installs hugo.
 3. Edit the `config.toml` file to personalize your website.
 You can, for example, add menu options, change social media links, embed google analytics, disqus comments, etc.
 4. Create a new project in a directory of your choice.
 With this as your working directory, use `blogdown::new_site()` to create a new site.
 If you don't want to use the default theme, use `theme = "your chosen theme github path"` argument to use a different one.
 5. If you already created a site, use `serve_site()` to serve your site.
 If you are using standalone hugo, then use `hugo server -D` to serve site and open `http://localhost:1313` to see your site